Tools Reference

 snitchfeed_update_listener

 Updates a listener's name, intent description, status (active or paused), or color.
 Queries are not affected.
+Supports adding tracked_authors (after resolving each profile URL) and removing them via remove_tracked_authors (by platform + profile URL, never by internal ID).

 snitchfeed_create_listener_query